 At 6,593 feet, Mt LeConte is the third highest peak in The Great Smoky Mountains National Park, behind only Clingmans Dome and Mount Guyot.
 It is however, from top to bottom, the tallest mountain in the Eastern United States, rising 5,301 feet.

 In addition to being the tallest mountain in the Eastern US, Mt LeConte also boasts having the highest inn providing overnight lodging for visitors in the Eastern United States.
 Established in 1925, LeConte Lodge is a small resort, which started as a large tent, then a single cabin, and now today it has a series of small cabins which can accommodate approximately 50 guests and is open from May to November.LeConte Lodge

-The weather at the lodge is similar to that of Southern Canada, with cool summers, no temperature over 80 degrees has ever been recorded there, and very cold snowy winters.
+The weather at the lodge is similar to that of Southern Canada, with cool summers (no temperature over 80 degrees has ever been recorded there) and very cold snowy winters.
 The lodge is owned and operated by Stokely Hospitality Enterprises.
 LeConte Lodge is a concession of the National Park system.
-For reservations call the Lodge at (865) 429-5704.
+For reservations call the Lodge at (865) 429-5704 or visit their website.
 All guests wishing to stay at the LeConte Lodge must hike, as there is no transportation or road ways which ascend the mountain.

 Where is Mt LeConte?

-The LeConte massif stands tall just south of Gatlinburg and is clearly visible from the Pigeon Forge parkway.
+The LeConte massif stands tall just south of Gatlinburg, TN and is clearly visible from the Pigeon Forge parkway.
 Its 5 peaks make it easy to identify if you know what to look for.
 It has 4 subpeaks above 6000 feet: West Point, High Top, Cliff Tops, and Myrtle Point.
 Balsam Point is just under 6000 feet and serves as a dramatic western bookend to the mountain.

 Mt LeConte's Peaks